JupiterOne/sdk/docs/integrations/development_guide.md

 related resources.
 If one step fails, other steps may still be able to succeed.

-An `IntegrationStep` is made up of two parts - an `ExecutionHandlerFunction` which does the work of the step and `StepMetadata` which export information about the work the `ExecutionHandlerFunction` will do.
+An `IntegrationStep` is made up of two parts - an `ExecutionHandlerFunction` which does the work of the step and `StepMetadata` which exports information about the work the `ExecutionHandlerFunction` will do.

 We can see and example `Account` step in our project.